efevefe/turnosya/README.md

 # TurnosYa
-TurnosYa is a mobile application that allows booking reservations for different types of commerces.
+TurnosYa is a mobile application that allows booking reservations for different types of services.
 Users are able to register their commerces (prior verification) in order to offer their services to other people.